Missouri's Last Abortion Clinic Won't Close at Midnight, Judge Rules

 “This is a huge sigh of relief for the many patients who need access to safe, legal abortion in Missouri,” said McNicholas.
 “The fight goes on.
 While temporary, we celebrate today, and tomorrow we go back to work to ensure access to abortion does not go dark at the last health center that provides abortion in Missouri.”

 Planned Parenthood said on Tuesday that Missouri looked unlikely to renew its license to provide abortion care at the health center.
 The group filed a lawsuit against Missouri and asked for a temporary restraining order that would allow the clinic to keep operating past May 31.
+M’Evie Mead, director of policy and organizing of Planned Parenthood Advocates in Missouri, said at a Friday press conference that the temporary restraining order will remain in place until the judge rules on whether to put a longer-term restraining order, known as a preliminary injunction, on the state.

 On Wednesday, Gov. Mike Parson—who last week signed into law a bill that bans abortions starting in the eighth week of pregnancy—said Planned Parenthood had not met standards of care required for license renewal, and would not receive any special treatment for being the last abortion provider in the state.
 If the clinic corrected certain unspecified “deficiencies” uncovered by state inspectors before May 31, Parson said, its license would be valid for renewal.
 But without those adjustments, he said, “it would be reckless for any judge to grant a temporary restraining order.”